Towards Compact Wavefunctions from Quantum-Selected Configuration Interaction: Results

 Using the distributions in Figure~\ref{fig:occ_dists} as the statistical priors that guide the configuration sampling scheme introduced in Section~\ref{sec:sampling_scheme}, we proceed to study the convergence properties of our QSCI algorithm compared against na\"ive SCI, HCI and CASCI.
 Active spaces for the latter were selected from the CCSD natural orbitals, with sizes $(8o, 8e), (10o, 10e), (12o, 12e), (14o, 14e)$.
 In Figure~\ref{fig:evoqsci_vs_hci_conv} we find our time-evolved QSCI energies yield similar energies to these other multiconfigurational approaches.
 Compared against the conventional SCI selection criterion and CASCI results from \texttt{PySCF}, we obtain a considerable reduction in configuration subspace size; this is most pronounced at stretched bond lengths where static correlation dominates, for example from $r=3.267 \angstrom$ onward.

 The largest CASCI space $(14o,14e)$ consists of \mbox{$1.178 \times 10^7$} electronic configurations and the largest SCI space solved has size $2.518 \times 10^7$.
-By contrast, the largest subspace solved in our QSCI routine consists of just $5.625 \times 10^4$ configurations, $223$ times smaller than the SCI selection criterion in \texttt{PySCF}, representing a considerably more compact expansion of the ground state wavefunction.
+By contrast, the largest subspace sampled in our QSCI routine consists of just $5.625 \times 10^4$ configurations, $223$ times smaller than the SCI selection criterion in \texttt{PySCF}, representing a considerably more compact expansion of the ground state wavefunction.
+We also continued expanding the QSCI subspace by collating configurations within an increasing neighbourhood around each point of the PEC, up to a maximum of $3.656 \times 10^5$ (the dark blue points in Figure~\ref{fig:evoqsci_vs_hci_conv}).
 However, HCI is the most compact here and remains a formidable target for QSCI-based approaches, as has been true of all preceding literature; the final HCI configuration subspaces are between $1.776\times10^5$ and $4.767\times 10^5$.
 Despite this, we find that our time-evolved QSCI comes close to HCI in the regime of strong correlation, looking for example at the subplot for $r=4.158 \angstrom$ in Figure~\ref{fig:evoqsci_vs_hci_conv}.
 This marks substantial progress towards surpassing HCI with a QSCI-based method.